MarikoAlvarado/102-readings/ReadingNotes401/read-06.md

 ## [Securing Passwords](https://thehackernews.com/2014/04/securing-passwords-with-bcrypt-hashing.html)

-Cryptographics - Hash algorithms used to take in large amounts of data as wuickly as possible.
+Cryptographics - Hash algorithms used to take in large amounts of data as quickly as possible.

 Hashing - Keeps hackers from having access to stored passwords in plain text.